The Festival and Workshop

-The Festival Concert Series consists of seven concerts and includes performances by ensembles-in-residence as well as a Faculty Concert, Participant Concert, and All-Festival Concert.
-For the Faculty Concert, resident artists collaborate outside their usual ensemble membership, resulting in an exciting program with even greater variety than the rest of the week's concerts.
-In the Participant Concert, free to the public, participant consorts showcase the skills they ahve achieved under the coaching of MEMF faculty during the week.
+The Festival Concert Series consists of 7 concerts and includes performances by ensembles-in-residence as well as a Participant Concert, and All-Festival Concert.
+In the Participant Concert, free to the public, participant consorts showcase the skills they have achieved under the coaching of MEMF faculty during the week.
 In the All-Festival Concert, the culmination of the week, highlight for faculty as well as participants.
 Each evening concert includes a pre-concert lecture by a renowned scholar and/or performer on a topic related to the Festival theme.

 The Rest of the Year

 MEMF collaborates with other early music performers and presenters in and near Madison in order to cultivate local early music activity.
-In addition to partnering with major presenters such as Early Music Now and the Wisconsin Union Theater to host visiting ensembles during the year, we maintain a list of early music events on our Concerts and Events page and send e-mail announcements of upcoming concerts and the MEMF Gazette, our monthly newsletter, to our mailing list.
-Sign up at: http://eepurl.com/kjiBr.
+In addition to partnering with major presenters such as Early Music Now and the Wisconsin Union Theater to host visiting ensembles during the year, we maintain a list of early music events in the area.
+See Early Music Events in the Area» to view the calendar and submit events.
+MEMF also sponsors entertaining, theme-related fundraising events taking place in the Madison area throughout the year.

 Where We Are